Chandler/cba_seaweed/README.md

     - harvest date: April 17, 2020

 # Project
-Given that I am new to seaweed science, my goal was to get a brief intuitive and quantitative grasp on what can be learned about seaweed from planet labs 3-5 meter per pixel multi-spectral data.
+My goal was to get a intuitive and quantitative grasp on what can be learned about North American seaweed farms from planet labs 3-5 meter per pixel multi-spectral data.

-See the end for the [aquafort](#Aquafort) analysis.
+I was provided with a datasheet of kelp mass for different Aquafort harvests, I did not pursue trying to align this data with the satellite imagery due to the small size of the Aquafort, I did not believe there was enough signal to do meaningful analysis.
+See the end for the [aquafort](#aquafort) analysis.

 # Results

-## setup
-A quick look at an RGB frame of scott's farm in photoshop (color corrected and sharpened) shows that the patch is decent sized for this imagery
+A quick look at an RGB frame of Scott's farm in photoshop (color corrected and sharpened) shows that the patch is decent sized for this imagery

 <img src="./images/scott_crop.png" alt="grid" width="400"/>

-The full planet frames are several km across and very large files, a good first step is to grab a quick bounding box of the region from geojson.io and use that to crop the images into something more workable.
+The full planet frames are several km across and very large files.

-(Note, this is not the planet RBG product it is the 8 band multispectral product with the RGB bands extracted and colored corrected.
+(Note, this is not the planet official RBG product it is the 8 band multi-spectral product with the RGB bands extracted and colored corrected.
 This simple process is a lot quicker and gives you more control than downloading both products)

 ![full](./images/scott_full_frame.png)

+A good first step is to grab a quick bounding box of the region from geojson.io and use that to crop the images into something more workable.

 <img src="./images/scott_polygon.png" alt="grid" width="400"/>

-## timeseries
+## Timeseries

 Now we can process all of the frames for our duration to see that the size of the patch evolves over time.
 It's especially visible in NDVI

 ![farm](./images/scott_farm.gif)

-The progression here is hopeful for monitoring seaweed mass throughout its farm lifecycle.
+The progression here is hopeful for monitoring seaweed mass throughout its farm life-cycle.

-## spectral bands
+## Spectral bands

 Although the NDVI looks nice, I wanted to get an understanding of which spectral bands could best discriminate the seaweed from the water.